-- 1. Boundary: FIs shall set SDA targets on their real estate and electricity generation-related activities as specified in the Required Activities and Methods Table (Table 5.2).
-SDA targets may also be set on other activities listed in Table 5.2, such as residential mortgages, corporate loans, listed and private equity and debt for sectors where methods are available. - 2.
-Ambition: Portfolio SDA targets must meet minimum ambition indicated by sector-specific methods for 1.5°C pathways.
-When a 1.5°C pathway for a sector is not available, a well-below 2°C pathway may be used instead. - 3.
-Time frame: Portfolio SDA targets must cover a minimum of 5 years and a maximum of 10 years from the date the FI's target is submitted to the SBTi for an official validation.47 The same base year shall be used for all SDA targets.
-FIs are further encouraged to develop long-term targets up to 2050, under the SBTi FI Net-Zero Standard that is currently under development, in addition to the required near-term targets. - 4.
-Scope of Borrower and/or Investee Emissions: Targets on scope 1 and 2 emissions are required for real estate and electricity generation related activities as defined by SDA methods (if relevant).
-For other Required Activities in the Table 5.2, FIs shall set targets on emissions scopes as required by the relevant SBTi sector-specific guidance.48
+- Boundary: Financial institutions shall set SDA targets on their real estate and electricity generation-related activities as specified in the Required Activities and Methods Table (Table 5.2).
+SDA targets may also be set on other activities listed in Table 5.2, such as residential mortgages, corporate loans, listed and private equity and debt for sectors where methods are available. - Ambition: Portfolio SDA targets must meet minimum ambition indicated by sector-specific methods for well-below 2°C pathways. - Time frame: Portfolio SDA targets must cover a minimum of 5 years and a maximum of 15 years from the date the financial institution's target is submitted to the SBTi for an official validation.
+Financial institutions are further encouraged to develop long-term targets up to 2050 in addition to the required midterm targets. - Scope of Borrower and/or Investee Targets: Targets on scope 1 and 2 emissions are required for real estate and electricity generation related activities as defined by SDA methods (if relevant).
+For other Required Activities in the Table 5-2, FIs shall set targets on emissions scopes as required by the relevant SBTi sector-specific guidance.
+47

-Once the IEA publishes its updated 2020 ETP scenarios, the SBTi may develop a customized SDA tool for FIs' portfolios.
-In the meantime, FIs can use the existing SBTi target setting tools developed for companies to set targets on the relevant asset classes or sectors (see Table 5.3).
+Once the IEA publishes its updated 2020 ETP scenarios, the SBTi may develop a customized SDA tool for financial institutions' portfolios.
+In the meantime, financial institutions can use the existing SBTi target setting tool and transport tool developed for companies to set targets on the relevant asset classes or sectors (see Table 5.3).
 An inventory of asset class emissions must be conducted before modeling targets in the tool.
+A dedicated calculation sheet is available for real estate and mortgages related asset classes.